MechanicalRock/mechanicalrock.github.io/_posts/2020-02-24-transit-gateway.md

 ### Laying down the foundations needed to build the Networking Infrastructure
-The first step is to organize your AWS accounts with AWS Organizations, creating an Organization which will house the AWS accounts needed for your company to operate in the cloud.
-To configure this, login to your AWS Console Root/Master account and setup the account structure within an Organization.
-As a minimum, you should have the following accounts members of the AWS Organization you create:
+The first step is to choose whether you want to use AWS Organizations or not.
+Structure your accounts in an Organization if you want to automate the process of accepting Resource Sharing invitations when adding or removing accounts to your AWS Organization, otherwise you can manually add the AWS account Id's to allow access to the shared resource as you add and remove accounts.
+Here is a sample account setup, all members of the same Organization:
 - Tooling/Build Account: Centralized CI/CD infrastructure with Codepipeline deploying Cloudformation templates across the Networking and Workload Accounts
 - Networking Account: Centralized Networking Hub, hosting Transit Gateway and Egress Internet.
 - Internal Sandbox Account: Experimentation account